judeijavillo/sal/README.md

 directory.
 It uses React to simplify component creation.
 To run it, navigate to the `website` directory and execute the command `npm run start`.
 Alternatively, from the top-level directory run the `Makefile` command `make run-website`.
+The website runs on port `9000`.

 ### Mobile

 ### Database

+The database for SAL uses MongoDB and uses the `database` directory as its database path.
+To run it, navigate to the `database` directory and run `mongod --dbpath . --port 7000`.
+Alternatively, from the top-level directory run the `Makefile` command `make run-database`.
+The database runs on port `7000`.

 ### Benchmark